OpenBB-finance/OpenBB/website/content/terminal/reference/forex/fwd.md

 ---
 title: fwd
-description: A documentation page for the 'fwd' command which provides forward rates for a loaded pair.
+description: "A documentation page for the 'fwd' command which provides forward rates" for a loaded pair.
 Its usage and parameters are explained.
 keywords:
 - fwd command